A passage planner is a perfect way to make sure that all of your bases are covered.

 The Passage Plan addresses 3 critical areas: the boat, the crew and the voyage itself.

 Is the vessel suitable for the passage?
 Is she in a good state of repair?.
-Is she suitable equipped in terms of safety equipment, navigation tools, food/water and fuel?
+Is she suitably equipped in terms of safety equipment, navigation tools, food, water and fuel?

 Checklists that address these issues help immensely to answer these questions.
 Do they take time to go through? – yes.
 Are they worth it? - totally.